pwdhash/pwdhash-webextension/README.md

 # pwdhash-webextension

-Welcome to PwdHash webextension for firefox
+Welcome to PwdHash webextension for firefox(pc/phone)

 ## description